How to Become a Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

-After the test (like with your EMT certification exam), you’ll be given a pass or fail.
+The exam is graded simply on a pass/fail basis.
 If you pass, congratulations!
 You’re ready to step into the paramedic uniform.
 If you fail, don’t panic.
 You can take the test up to six times before having to retake training courses (after your third attempt, you may also be required to take a 48-hour remedial course).

-Fortunately, if you happen to fail the test, the computer will provide feedback on areas or questions that you missed, so you should have a good idea where to spend some extra study hours.
-Students must wait 15 days between retakes, so that should give you plenty of time to brush up on any problem areas!
+Fortunately, if you do fail the test, the system is designed to provide feedback on areas or questions that you missed, so you should have a good idea of where to spend your extra study hours.
+Students must wait 15 days between retakes, so that should provide plenty of time to brush up on any problem areas!

-The Psychomotor Exam – In addition to your computer exam (Cognitive), paramedic students must also pass a psychomotor exam as well.
-This exam tests not only your knowledge but how you apply that knowledge in the field.
+The Psychomotor Exam – In addition to your cognitive exam, paramedic students must also pass a psychomotor exam as well.
+This exam tests not only your knowledge but how you apply that knowledge under pressure, out in the field.
 During the exam, you’ll be asked to:

 - Size-up a scene

 - A cardiac irregularity, such as arrhythmia